coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/starting-the-nodes.md

 Sample output of gLiveView.

 ![](../../../../.gitbook/assets/glive-update2.jpg)

-For more information, refer to the [official Guild Live View docs.](https://cardano-community.github.io/guild-operators/#/Scripts/gliveview)

-{% hint style="info" %}
-****:sparkles: **Pro tip**: If you synchronize a node's database, you can copy the database directory over to your other node directly and save time.
-{% endhint %}

 {% hint style="success" %}
 Congratulations!
 Your node is running successfully now.
 Let it sync up.